Functional dependency

 In relational database theory, a functional dependency (FD) is constraint between two attribute sets, whereby values in one set (the determinant set) determine the values of the other set (the dependent set).
 A functional dependency between a determinant set X and a dependent set Y can be described as follows:

-Given a relation R and attribute sets X,Y $\subseteq$ R, X is said to functionally determine Y (written X → Y) if each X value is associated with precisely one Y value.
+Given a relation R and attribute sets X,Y $\subseteq$ R, then X is said to functionally determine Y (written X → Y) if each X value is associated with precisely one Y value.
 R is then said to satisfy the functional dependency X → Y. Equivalently, the projection $\Pi_{X,Y}R$ is a function, that is, Y is a function of X.